 was born at Westfield, Dec.
-2, 1700, emigrated in early life to Sheffield, and located himself there are a lawyer, after he had been adminted to the bar, in 1732 or 3.
-He held large quantities of land in the valley of the Housatonic and at Kunkupot, three miles cast of the river.
-He soon rose in the militar to the rank of colonel, and was most of his life a magnistrate of the county of Berkshire; he was also a Judge of the County from 1756 until he Court was dismissed during the war of the Revolution in 1781.
-He graduated at Yale College in 1730, and dele at Sheffield, Sept.
-1803, aged 39 years.
-Hannah, his wife, died June 19, 1790.
-He became a geutleman of great wealth, and left to his son and grand children about 1600 acres of finely cultivated lands and other estate; most of his lands he had held from his first settlement there, until his death.
-Colonel or Judge John married in early life, Hannah Hagaboom, of Claverace, in the State of N. Y. Her sister married Mr. Van Ness, of Kinderhook, the father of Gen. Van Ness, late deceased, of Washington, D. C., of Hen.
-C. P. Van Ness, former Genes.
+2, 1709, emigrated in carly life to Shef-field, and located himself there as a lawyter, after he had been admit-ted to the bar, in 1732 or 3.
+He held large quantities of land in the valley of the Houstatoic and at Kunkayot, three miles cast of the river.
+He soon rose in the militia to the rank of colonel, and was not of his life a magistrate of the county of Berkshire; he was also a Judge of the County from 1765 until the Court was dismissed during the war of the Revolution in 1781.
+He graduated at Xale College in 1730, and died at Sheffield, Sept.
+1803, aged 59 years.
+Hannah, the source was the source was head to a source was dismissed warin 1730, and died at Sheffneir, eepi.
+1800, aged Soyseks I kanning his wirk, died June 19, 1790.
+He became a gentleman of great wealth, and left to his son and grand children about 1000 acress of finely cul-ticated lands and other estates i most of his lands he had held from his first settlement there, until his death.
+Colonel or Judge John married in early life, Hannah Hugaboon, of Claverae, in the State of N. Y. Her sister married M. Van Ness, of Kinderhook, the father of Gen. Van Ness, Inte deceased, of Washington, D. C., of Hen.
+C. P. Van Ness, former Govern extremosy more with the state of the state of the state of the state married M. Van Ness, of Kinderhook, the father of Gen. Van Ness, late deceased, of Washington, D. C., of Hon.
+C. P. Van Ness, former Goycean.
+Creation, an on String Van Non-roteceased, of New Yorks.
+Judge Ashley har on gon and hard daughters, viz.
+Gen. John, Jane, Mary and Hannah.
+Ashley, Jane, the eldest daughter of Judge John, of Sheffield, married William Boll, who lived and died at Sheffield.
+They had one on, Dr. William Bull.
+Arte tube doubt of the rhushand, she married Ruluff Dutcher, of Canaan, Conn., by whom she lad several children, an of the standard strengther.
+John, Ruluff, jr., Washington, and five daughters one of vis daughters of Ruluff, jr., washington, and five daughters in arrived Mr. String, of Saljaday, anotien marries.
+Mr. Bathnell, and a third marriel for Praneis Eacon, of Lichfield, a yoong rawyer or much promise.
+After the éasth of Mr. Dutcher, Jane married for her 3d hashand, Judge J. Porter, of Saljaday.

-death of Mr. Dutcher, Jane marries no ner or on managements, Junges v.
-Porter, of Salisbury, the futher of the late Gen. Peter B. Porter, of Black Rock, or Niagara Falls, N. Y. Ashlov, Mary, 2d daughter of Judge Ashley, married Gen. John Fellows, of Sheffield.
+death of Mr. Dutcher, Jane married for her 3d husband, Judge J. poter, of Salidary, the father of the late Gen. Peter B. Porter, of Black Rock, or Ningara Falls, N. Y. Anhley, Mary, 3d daughter of Judge Ashley, married Gen. John Fellows, of Sheffield.
 They had four daughters and three sons, viz.
 Hannah, Mary, Charlotte, Jane, John, Edmund and Heury.
-Hannah married Dr. J. Porter, of Salisbury; Mary married a Mr. Pentield who settled the town of Pentield in the State of New York; one of married 197.
-3. one of Penfield in the State of New York; one of the daughters of Mr. Penfield married the Hon.
-Ogdon Edwards, of the city of New York.
-Mary Fellows, wife of Gen. Fellows, died
+Hannah married Dr. J. Porter, of Salisobary i Mary married a Mr. Penfield, who settled the town of Penfield in the State of New York; one of the daughters of Mr. Penfield in stress State Or New York; one of the caty of New York.
+Mary Fellows, wife of Gen. Fellows, died and the State of State State of State State of State Dec.
+7, 1797

-Dec.
-7, 1797.

-Ashley, Maj.
+Ashley, Muj.
 Gen. John, born Sept.
 26, 1736.
-He entered Yale College, and received the honors of that Semmary in 1756, after
+He entered Yale College, and